alelizalde/chat-app/README.md

 * I used (https://astaxie.gitbooks.io/build-web-application-with-golang/en/13.4.html) as example to handle configuration and logging.

-* Used different websites to create the rest service.
+* Used different websites as references to create the rest service.

 Dependencies
 --------------